The Beginning of The End of TV Stations | FRIDAY DIGITAL

 What happened to the popular program “Wednesday’s Downtown” (TBS)?
 The March 13 and 20 broadcasts were almost identical for two weeks in a row, leaving viewers stunned.
 And at the end of the program,

-Not only the programs, but also the TV stations themselves are facing an existential crisis.
+It’s not just the programs but the television stations themselves that are facing an existential crisis.

 *”FRIDAY Digital” welcomes your information and tip-offs.
 Please send your information to the following information form or to the official X.